7 Case Studies Of Successful Candle & Home Fragrance Online eCommerce Stores

 Nest’s luxury strategy encompasses:

-- Sophisticated packaging: Museum-quality design aesthetics
+- Sophisticated packaging: Elevated design aesthetics that support gifting and premium retail placement

 - Limited editions: Creating scarcity and collectibility